Under the Sea

 - Why I am not a fan of trading gold?

-When one ventures down to the ocean floor, what does one see?
-Maybe an octopus, some really rad neon fish, the occasional shark, definitely a coral reef or two.
-Maybe a mermaid if you’ve been drinking the sea water.
+When one venture down to the ocean floor, what does one see?
+Maybe an octopus, some really rad neon fish, the occasional shark, and definitely a coral reef or two.
+Maybe a mermaid if you’ve been drinking the seawater.
 Mainly the idea is that everything is pretty much living in synchronicity, a certain harmony if you will.
 In this world of cause and effect, in combination with these creatures doing the best they can to survive, you’d think that most of these creatures (yes even the coral reef) have picked up some habits and some daily routines along the way.
 One way of survival is finding what works and recognizing the correlations that make it work.
-The octopus lives in a cave and comes out everyday to hunt it’s familiar territory, the shark finds the warm water and continues its migration, and the coral opens and closes everyday to attract its own food as well.
+The octopus lives in a cave and comes out every day to hunt its familiar territory, the shark finds the warm water and continues its migration, and the coral opens and closes every day to attract its own food as well.
 Pause, if your first inclination was to attach these creatures to the financial markets, you might either be a savant or an options trader.
 So come on you savage creatures, let’s go swimming in the underworld that is 2020.

 The Fed, if you can imagine, is the octopus.
 With its slippery chromatophore layered skin can shift its tune depending on the situation.
 It can come and go as it pleases, and it can print money out of thin air (I guess this would be ink from the octopus to save itself to live another day).
 The shark is the hedge fund, just doing its thing, and when it’s hungry it eats, all the while it entertains the little fishies around it and continues its lavish lifestyle.
 The coral reef is your general stock market.
 It’s where it all goes down.
 Where transactions are made, and where the party is.
-In late-February early-March, things got shook up.
+In late February or early March, things got shaken up.
 Correlations that were once tight have loosened.
-The Fed can now just digitally print money and send it out with trillion dollar legislation (whatever that means) and nothing is rational or makes any sense right?
+The Fed can now just digitally print money and send it out with trillion-dollar legislation (whatever that means) and nothing is rational or makes any sense right?
 Right!